-a) Describe how a professional development plan for the agency will be developed to address the needs of all personnel (both new and established) and how the ongoing training of staff will be conducted.
+- a) Describe the comprehensive onboarding process your agency will use to orient new staff to agency policy, state/federal regulations, and best practice tools. - b) Describe how a professional development plan for the agency will be developed to address the needs of all personnel (both new and established) and how the ongoing training of staff will be conducted. - c) Describe how new personnel (including independent contractors) are trained and mentored to address their identified competency needs. - d) Describe how early intervention personnel including independent contractors are

-- b) Describe how new personnel (including independent contractors) are trained and mentored to address their identified competency needs. - c) Describe how early intervention personnel including independent contractors are informed of the FIT philosophy, IDEA Part C, ECECD FIT Service Definitions and Standards, and current early intervention practices being utilized in New Mexico. - d) Describe how and by whom personnel (including independent contractors) receive reflective supervision and support.
-Provide a resume in Section D, Supporting Documentation, of the person responsible for Reflective Supervision. - e) Describe the training and other personnel development opportunities made available to personnel (including independent contractors).
+- informed of the FIT philosophy, IDEA Part C, ECECD FIT Service Definitions and Standards, and current early intervention practices being utilized in New Mexico. - e) Describe how and by whom personnel (including independent contractors) receive reflective supervision and support.
+Provide a resume in Section D, Supporting Documentation, of the person responsible for Reflective Supervision. - f) Describe the training and other personnel development opportunities made available to personnel (including independent contractors).